christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6. Script that adds execute permission to the owner and the group owner, and read permission to the users, to the file hello
+7. Script that adds execution permission to the owner, the group owner and the users to the file hello